johannacarolinep/viridian-square/README.md

 ### Customising profile
 - `Customising the profile page:` As a **logged-in user**, I can **customise my profile page/gallery page**, so that I can **better present who I am as an artist/art buyer.**

+### Accessibility
+- `Navigate the website with keyboard`: As a **Site User not able to utilise a mouse** I can **focus on and access all interactive elements on the website using a keyboard** so that I can **be included, navigate on the website, access the content, and use all core functionality**.